PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 The Neovim nightly overlay offers a Nix package of the Neovim nightly build.
 By using this, you can access the latest updates and features.
 While this can be beneficial, there is also a risk of encountering issues.
-Alternatively, you can continue using Neovim from the nixpkgs repository, either from the unstable channel (as shown in this example) or from the stable channel.
+Alternatively, you can continue using Neovim from the Nixpkgs repository, either from the unstable channel (as shown in this example) or from the stable channel.
 If so, skip this step.